-The Ohio Development Services Agency works to grow the economy of the state by connecting companies and communities to financial and technical resources increase efficiency and deploy advanced energy technologies.
-Businesses can access program information to improve their energy efficiency or deploy renewable sources.
+The Ohio Development Services Agency works to grow the economy of the state by connecting companies and communities to financial and technical resources increase efficiency and reduce costs.

 The Alternative Fuel Transportation Program is a state program that improves air quality through financial assistance to businesses, nonprofit organizations, school districts, or local governments for the purchase and installation of alternative fuel refueling, blending, or distribution facilities and terminals.